 - Sustainability and social compliance have become standard practice

-- Health, authenticity and convenience drive the market for value-added products
+- Convenience drives the market for value-added products

 - Stricter food safety requirements change the role of importers